cretueusebiu/laravel-vue-spa/README.md

 ## Insructions

-You are going to use a pre-configured dockerized application to create a simple CRUD application.
+You are going to use a pre-configured application to create a simple CRUD application.
 Laravel is used on the back-end Vuejs is used on the front end as a SPA.

 _Note: There is already JWT authentication implemented for the app._